 - “Intuit’s customer support is useless.
 They’re not empowered to do much of anything except tell you they can’t help.”
 Tom H. (Source: Capterra)

 - “The price is a bit on the higher side and it gives you a burn if you’ve 500+ users using this application, which is what happened in our case.”
 Aninda S. (Source: Capterra)

 What are QuickBooks Time's Review Ratings from Review Sites?

 - Capterra: 4.7/5

-Listen, QuickBooks Time makes sense if you’re ok with the price and you’re tracking the physical location of employees, and if you’re using QuickBooks, it becomes a darn good choice.
-Scheduling is solid, time tracking is great, and payroll integrations are usually smooth.
+QuickBooks Time makes sense if you’re ok with the price and you’re tracking the physical location of employees, and if you’re using QuickBooks and the Intuit family of work and productivity software.
+Scheduling is solid, time tracking is great, PTO tracking is a breeze, and payroll integrations are usually smooth.
 And its project tracker and time kiosk feature work on both mobile and PC, which gives it an edge compared to the rest.

-QuickBooks Time strength is tracking the physical location of employees especially if you’re also using QuickBooks which is where QuickBooks Time truly shines.
+QuickBooks Time’s strength is tracking the physical location of employees especially if you’re also using QuickBooks which is where QuickBooks Time truly shines.

 The product was built with that core in mind and it shows.
 So you then have a layer of scheduling, time tracking, and payroll integrations, and if this set of functions is what you need, it’s a strong and solid product.

 QuickBooks Time isn’t quite what it used to be, or rather the others have caught up fast.
-The lack of progress, outdated UX, and not-so-great customer support, along with plenty of reports of the mobile app lacking stability, and relatively high pricing, in all it’s a lot harder to justify going with QuickBooks Time than it was a few years ago (i.e. before its acquisition by Intuit).
+The not-so-great customer support, less-than-desirable UX, multiple reports of the mobile app lacking stability, and relatively high pricing make it a lot harder to justify going with QuickBooks Time.